netdata/netdata/collectors/python.d.plugin/traefik/README.md

-# traefik
+# Traefik monitoring with Netdata

-Module uses the `health` API to provide statistics.
+Uses the `health` API to provide statistics.

 It produces: